Australia–China relations: Albanese Government: 2022–present

 In early February 2024 Defence Minister Marles confirmed that Australia would brief New Zealand about AUKUS Pillar 2 developments following a joint bilateral meeting between Australian and New Zealand foreign and defence ministers in Melbourne.
 During the meeting Wong, Marles and their New Zealand counterparts Winston Peters, and Judith Collins issued a joint statement expressing concerns about human rights violations in Xinjiang, Tibet and Hong Kong.
 In response, the Chinese Embassy in Wellington issued a statement condemning critical statements about China's internal affairs and describing AUKUS as "counter to the letter and spirit of the international nuclear non-proliferation regime."
 In mid-March 2024, Wong met with Wang Yi in Canberra Penny Wong during the Australia-China Foreign and Strategic Dialogue.

 In May 2024, 20 Australian lawmakers, all belonging to the Inter-Parliamentary Alliance on China (IPAC), revealed that they had been targeted by Chinese spies (APT31) when the United States Department of Justice indicted seven Chinese hackers the month prior.
 The same month, Defence Minister Marles denounced an incident in which a Chinese J-10 dropped flares in close proximity to an Australian MH60R Seahawk helicopter.
 The helicopter had been operating off in international waters in the Yellow Sea, as it enforced UN-mandated sanctions against North Korea.

-In mid-June 2024 Prime Minister Albanese hosted Chinese Premier Li Qiang during his state visit to Australia.
+In mid-June 2024 Prime Minister Albanese hosted Premier Li Qiang during his state visit to Australia.
 China agreed to extend visa-free access to Australians visiting China for up to 15 days.
 The two governments also agreed to provide reciprocal five-year multiple entry visas for tourism, business and visiting family members.
 The two governments also agreed to hold talks on improving bilateral military relations to avoid incidents such as the 2023 sonar attack on HMAS Toowoomba.
 Premier Li also met with Opposition leader Peter Dutton and Australian Governor-General David Hurley.
 Qiang also visited a lithium plant in Perth and Australian business leaders.
 Despite a largely productive visit, an incident occurred when Chinese officials attempted to obstruct Sky News Australia journalist Cheng Lei, who had previously been released from Chinese imprisonment.

 On 13 February 2025, the Australian Defence Department lodged a formal complaint with the People's Liberation Army following an incident in the South China Sea on 11 February in which a Chinese fighter jet released flares within 30 m of an RAAF P-8 Poseidon aircraft.
 On 20 February, the Australian and New Zealand Defence Ministers Marles and Judith Collins confirmed that the Australian and New Zealand militaries were tracking three Chinese warships that were sailing through Australia's exclusive economic zone near Sydney.
 The warships conducted live-fire exercises without official notice.
-In response to Chinese naval live-fire exercises disrupting international flights in the Tasman Sea, Foreign Minister Wong met with CCP foreign chief Wang Yi at the G20 summit in South Africa to raise Australian concerns about Chinese naval activities near Australia.
+In response to Chinese naval live-fire exercises disrupting international flights in the Tasman Sea, Foreign Minister Wong met with Chinese Foreign Minister Wang Yi at the G20 summit in South Africa to raise Australian concerns about Chinese naval activities near Australia.